openstack-archive/fuel-specs/specs/9.0/tasks-computable-fields-with-yaql.rst

 we could create an expression for task policy to be 'parallel' for new deployment and 'one-by-one' when operating with the existing cluster.

-Another benefit of this approach is that these expressions can be overriden with Fuel Pluggable Framework within plugins **.yaml** files bringing Fuel onto new level of flexibility.
+Another benefit of this approach is that these expressions can be overridden with Fuel Pluggable Framework within plugins **.yaml** files bringing Fuel onto new level of flexibility.